-Despite their contrast, marketing organizations are rapidly adopting project management principles and using software tools to increase efficiency and better serve their clients.
+Despite their contrast, marketing organizations and marketing teams are rapidly adopting project management principles and using software tools to increase efficiency and better serve their clients.

 Together, marketing project management software may be a mouthful, but it has the potential to meet the nuanced needs of marketing professionals and drive measurable business performance.

 Many vendors will claim to provide the best project management software for marketing, but the best software for your business depends on the functionality your team needs.
 So how do you know what functions are critical?
 At a broad level, you need a system to manage your marketing projects end-to-end.
 More granularly, you need a system that fits your company’s strategic goals.

 Pinpoint where your processes need improvement, and use those pain points to help identify the specific, must-have features in your new system.
 Identify your biggest priorities first:

 Once you know the problems you’re solving, you can truly identify and select the best marketing project management software for your business.

 Functionality varies from vendor to vendor, but good marketing project management software should provide the following features: